qsliu2017/gitlab-runner/docs/monitoring/README.md

 ## Available metrics

-The best way to find a full list of all available metrics is to `curl` the metrics endpoint after it is configured and enabled.
-E.g., for a local runner configured with listening port 9252 (HELP line contains a brief description)
+To find a full list of all available metrics, `curl` the metrics endpoint after it is configured and enabled.
+For example, for a local runner configured with listening port `9252`:

 ```shell
 $ curl -s http://localhost:9252/metrics | grep -E "# HELP"